What Does a Trump Presidency Mean for Meetings?

 Skift Take

-Here are 4 areas where the potential policies of a new Trump administration could affect the meetings industry.
+Here are 4 areas where the potential policies of the new Trump administration could affect the meetings industry.

 1. Abortion Rights